 By Paul D. Reuvers and Stephanie A. Angolkar, Iverson Reuvers

-To encourage local government units to consider in a timely manner written requests relating to zoning, septic systems and other specific issues, Minnesota Statutes, Section 15.99 requires a county to approve or deny requests within 60 days.
+To encourage local government units to consider in a timely manner written requests relating to zoning, septic systems and other specific issues, Minnesota Statute, Section 15.99 requires a county to approve or deny a request within 60 days.
 Failure to approve or deny within 60 days results in automatic approval.
-This is known as the 60-day rule.

-This may sound simple enough, but it can get confusing.
-Here are answers to the most frequently asked questions about the 60-day rule.
+This may sound simple enough, but several questions arise repeatedly regarding this 60-day rule.
+Here are answers to the most frequently asked.

 Does this apply to verbal requests?

 No. The “request,” as defined in the statute, must be submitted to the county in writing.1

 What does “written request relating to zoning” mean?